History of LPGA in Timeline

 2011: CME Group Titleholders

-In 2011, the LPGA season-ending championship became the CME Group Titleholders, held in November.
+In 2011, the LPGA season-ending championship tournament became the CME Group Titleholders, held in November.
+The season-ending championship has been played since 2006.

-From 2011 to 2013, the field for the CME Group Titleholders was made up of three qualifiers from each official tour event during the season, specifically the top three finishers not previously qualified.
+From 2011 to 2013, the CME Group Titleholders field was made up of three qualifiers from each official tour event during the season, specifically the top three finishers not previously qualified.
+The CME Group Titleholders was first played in 2011.

-2013: Bobbi Lancaster Attempts to Play in Cactus Tour
+2013: Bobbi Lancaster Attempts to Qualify for LPGA

 In 2013, trans woman Bobbi Lancaster faced local scorn for attempting to play in Arizona's Cactus Tour in hopes of getting a spot for the LPGA Qualifying Tournament.